thiswillbeyourgithub/Clozolkor/README.md

 ![card](card_pic.jpg)

 ## TODO / Planned features / known issues (some are really simple, don't forget to help!)
+* make it work with the latest anki version
 * split the script into multiple sub scripts.
 That would help maintenance and "sharibility" to have a "decks and tags section", "cloze section", etc. It would make it really easy to add parts to other template, for example adding the nice tag bar to the image occlusion template.
 * see if it's possible to add a {{cx:: field that would always be clozed, no matter the card number
-* use the same shortcut to answer 3 if no more cloze to reveal, depending on a boolean setting?
 * I want to support the creation of an addon that handles clozes better : if you are interested, tell it [there](https://github.com/epiphanie-gedeon/anki-wrapper/issues/2)
 * html buttons should scroll with the page instead of being shown on top and bottom (ie always appear at the same place), with something like `position:fixed/sticky`
 * add a way to show blurred text as a hint?
 Anki seems to support it. text.filter = "blur(3px)" at least.
 It seems to work on images too.

 #### Known issues
-* NONE!
-All caught up!
+* I'm told this stopped working in anki 2.1.40 or 41/42.
+Unfortunately I won't switch to this version before the end of the semester I think so I don't plan on updating it soon.

 ## A few important notes, please read
 * I have a limited (but increasing) understanding of anki coding, don't expect anything much from me, but PR's are welcome and don't hesitate to open an issue if you want anything.
 Also, I use linux and ankidroid, I can't test on other devices.
 Also, I strongly recommand using the addon [Symbols as you type](https://ankiweb.net/shared/info/2040501954), the author very nicely added html insertion, this way for example typing `::c::` is replaced by `}}{{c1::` which makes it a ton faster to use this addon.
 Same goes for `::c2::` etc. You can see a list of my suggested macros [here](https://github.com/jefdongus/insert-symbols-anki-addon/issues/13).
 I hope something will come out of [this thread](https://github.com/epiphanie-gedeon/anki-wrapper/issues/2).

 * The .js extension of the template files is there only to help with syntax highlighting while editing the files, it's more accurately html containing `<script>` parts.

 * I use `anki 2.1` and try to stay on the latest **stable** version (currently 2.1.35).
 I don't know if it works in `2.0`.
 I also make sure the version works on `AnkiDroid` as it it what I use, and I tend use the latest stable release.
-I don't usually test it on windows, macos or iOS, and am counting on your feedbacks for this.
+I don't usually test it on windows, macos or iOS, and am counting on your feedbacks for this. **EDIT : see Know issues section**.

 * The shortcuts and many more things can be edited in the template, inside the script.